martinos/rubyc/README.md

 # Description [![Build Status](https://secure.travis-ci.org/martinos/rubyc.png?branch=master)](http://travis-ci.org/martinos/rubyc)
 Adds Ruby's power to the command line.
 ## Introduction
-Sometimes I need to process filess at command line for parsing, filtering etc.  Unix offers many tool (grep, sed, awk) for doing those actions.
-However, I always have had a hard time to remember how to use them besause of their cryptic syntax.
-They also use Unix regexes which are more limited than ruby's engine ones.
+Sometimes we need to process files or stream at the bash prompt for filtering, parsing, calculating etc.  Unix offers many tools (grep, sed, awk etc.) for doing those actions.
+However, their usage are not easy to remember besause of their cryptic syntax.
+They also use Unix regexes which are more limited than ruby's ones.

-Since Ruby is my day to day tool, I tried to use it using the -n and -p option of ruby.
-But it's syntax is very cryptic too.
-Using gets, $_ etc.
+The Ruby interpreter offers us many command line options for processing files or pipes.
+The -p, -n options allows us to process lines one at a time.
+But their syntaxes art not really easy to remember, since it uses non Rubyish syntax, using $_.

 For this reason I have created Rubyc, which stands for Ruby Command line.